How to choose a divorce attorney in Las Vegas

 - Interview the three attorneys.

 Many divorce attorneys in Las Vegas will give an initial consultation at no cost for divorces that are bound to be contested.
-I do.

 If your case is very simple and uncontested, you can simply talk to the attorney or his staff on the phone.
 In such a case, you just need information on divorce procedure rather than legal advice.